NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Lost Omens_ Monsters of Myth/Somnalu Oculus.md

 abilities_mid:
   - name: ""
   - name: "Clearing Blink"
-    desc: "`pf2:r`  **Trigger** The Somnalu Oculus would be affected by a condition\n**Effect** The Somnalu Oculus rapidly blinks, using dream wisps as an eyelid.
-The Somnalu Oculus attempts to counteract the source of the condition with a counteract modifier of +24 and a counteract rank of 8.\nIt can't use Clearing Blink again for 1d4 rounds."
+    desc: "`pf2:r`  **Trigger** The Somnalu Oculus would be affected by a condition\n* * *\n\n**Effect** The Somnalu Oculus rapidly blinks, using dream wisps as an eyelid.
+The Somnalu Oculus attempts to counteract the source of the condition with a counteract modifier of +24 and a counteract rank of 8.\n\nIt can't use Clearing Blink again for 1d4 rounds."

   - name: "Scrutinizing Presence"
     desc: " (aura,mental) 60 feet.
 The Somnalu Oculus scrutinizes creatures around it, causing them to falter with nervousness and self-doubt.
 Upon entering the emanation, a creature must attempt a DC 34 Will check save.
-On a failed save, the creature is [[Conditions/Stupefied 1|Stupefied 2]] for 1 round.
+On a failed save, the creature is [[Conditions/Stupefied|Stupefied 2]] for 1 round.
 Regardless of the result of the saving throw, the creature is temporarily immune to scrutinizing presence for 1 minute."

 attacks:
   - name: ""